Cyberbanking

 Through Cyberbanking, you can:

-- transfer funds to other banks in Singapore via GIRO
+• transfer funds to other banks in Singapore via FAST/NON-FAST

 Personal customers